-A state or territory licence or permit must be obtained before the Attorney-General's authorisation to import plastic explosives can be granted.
-A state or territory licence or permit must be obtained in advance of the plastic explosives arriving in Australia.
-If the permission to import plastic explosives (and authorisation if the plastic explosives are unmarked) is obtained from the Attorney-General, a permit number will be issued.
-This permit number must be presented to the DIBP at the time of lodging an import declaration.
+A state or territory licence or permit must be obtained before the Minister can authorise the importation of plastic explosives and before the plastic explosives arrive in Australia.
+If the permission to import plastic explosives (and authorisation if the plastic explosives are unmarked) is obtained from the Minister, a permit number will be issued.
+This permit number must be presented to the Department of Home Affairs at the time of lodging an import declaration.

-- 11. A state or territory import licence or permit is required on actual importation of marked or unmarked plastic explosives.
-In addition to the state or territory licence or permit, additional documentation must be completed as specified in response to question (10) above. - 12.
-No licensing fees are applicable. - 13.
-No deposit or advance payment is required for DIBP purposes.
-No deposit or advance payment is associated with the issue of permissions or authorisations by the Attorney-General.
+11. A state or territory import licence or permit is required on actual importation of marked or unmarked plastic explosives.
+In addition to the state or territory licence or permit, additional documentation must be completed as specified in response to question (10) above.